Skip to main content

 chunk_with_context = f"

-• Prepends each chunk with context explaining what the document is about before embedding
+• Prepends each chunk with document-level context before embedding

-• reduces ambiguity and improves retrieval accuracy by 49%.
+• reduces ambiguity and improves retrieval accuracy by up to 49%.

 Reranking